XanderXAJ/.gitignore.global/README.md

 [GitHub maintains a collection of globally useful gitignore files][gitignore] for many common tools that can be leveraged to make it much easier to avoid committing files.
 **But git can only reference one file, and GitHub only provides a collection of them!**

-**So this project plugs the gap**: it takes that collection of gitignore files and cats them into a single giant `..gitignore.global` file, ready for use with git.
+**So this project plugs the gap**: it takes that collection of gitignore files and cats them into a single giant `.gitignore.global` file, ready for use with git.

 [gitignore]: https://github.com/github/gitignore